s-Hankel hypermatrices and 2 x 2 determinantal ideals: Introduction

 \section{Introduction}

 The study of determinantal ideals is a central area of research in commutative algebra.
 One of the basic results in this theory is due to Eagon and Hochster, who proved in \cite{EH} that the ideal generated by the $r\times r$ minors of a generic matrix (i.e., a matrix whose entries are distinct variables of a polynomial ring) is prime.
-An analogous result was later proved by Watanabe in \cite{Wa} for Hankel matrices.
+An analogous result was later proved by J. Watanabe in \cite{Wa} for Hankel matrices.
 Recall that an $r_1 \times r_2 $ matrix is called Hankel if the $(a_1, a_2)$-entry is a variable which only depends on the sum $a_1+a_2$, with $1 \leq a_i \leq r_i$ (cf. \cite{Co}).

-This study has been extended to ideals generated by minors of hypermatrices, both for the sake of generalization and for the interesting connections with projective geometry (cf. \cite{Ber}, \cite{Gr}, \cite{Ha}) and algebraic statistics (cf. \cite{ST}).
-In this context, the ideals treated are typically generated by $2 \times 2$ minors of a generic hypermatrix.
-The ideal generated by $2 \times 2$ permanents of a generic hypermatrix has also been investigated (cf. \cite{PS}).
+This study has been extended to ideals generated by minors of hypermatrices, due to the interesting connections with tensors and projective varieties (cf. \cite{Ber}, \cite{Gr}, \cite{Ha}) and algebraic statistics (cf. \cite{ST}).
+In this context, the ideals treated so far are mainly generated by $2 \times 2$ minors of a generic hypermatrix.

-In this paper we introduce the definition of $s$-Hankel hypermatrix.
-If $M$ is an $r_1 \times r_2 \times \cdots r_n$ hypermatrix and $s\leq n$ is a positive integer, we say that $M$ is $s$-Hankel if the $(a_1, a_2, \ldots, a_n)$-entry only depends on the sum $\sum_{i=1}^s a_i$ and the $(n-s)$-tuple $(a_{s+1},\ldots, a_n)$.
-This definition includes those of Hankel matrix, generic hypermatrix and other interesting objects (see Definition \ref{definSHankel} and the subsequent discussion).
-Our main task is to study two classes of determinantal ideals associated to this type of hypermatrix: the ideal $\I{s}{t}$ (resp. $\It{s}{t}$) generated by a subset of the set of slice (resp. generalized) $ 2 \times 2$ minors of the hypermatrix.
-The ``subset'' depends on another positive integer $t $ (cf. Definition \ref{definIdeals}).
-We see that these two classes of ideals lead to radically different results: we are able to provide much information about $\It{s}{t}$, whereas $\I{s}{t}$ has a much more complicated structure.